Newton Park and Conservation Lands

 Deer Park - Mrs. Webster brought a couple

 of dozen deer into the area many years ago.
-Today, only several
+Today, it is uncertain whether any deer remain in the enclosed area

 of six acres.